Find out the whole story about how they met and built their business…

 On the day of launch, nerves were rife!
 They’d perfected everything they could think of and they were finally ready to welcome customers.
 It was an incredibly proud day for them both.
 Moving from London to rural Suffolk without jobs to go to is not for the faint hearted, but they were determined to make their dream a reality.

 It wasn’t all “brownies and rainbows” at this point.
 There were some very tough business lessons to be learned.
-There were occasions where they took their mobile cafe to events and made less than the pitch fee.
-There were times when Luke’s reversing skills meant he cost himself more than he earned as the trailer (or their car) lost body parts, but they were so passionate about what they do, they ploughed on regardless.
+Occasionally at events, they’d make less than the pitch fee.
+Also at times Luke’s reversing skills meant he cost himself more than he earned.
+The trailer (or their car) lost body parts, but they were so passionate about what they do, they ploughed on regardless.

-They spent the summer touring playgrounds with their pop-up cafe and had a wonderful adventure, but it was time for a new challenge, so they put their heads together and decided that a permanent pitch outside a local train station was the way to go.
-They spent the autumn of 2019 working with Greater Anglia Trains to find the perfect spot and decided on a launch of 29th January 2020 as their date.
+They spent the summer touring playgrounds with their pop-up cafe.
+It was a wonderful adventure, but it was time for a new challenge.
+So they put their heads together and decided that a permanent pitch outside a local train station was the way to go.
+They spent the autumn of 2019 working with Greater Anglia Trains to find the perfect spot.
+They decided on a launch of 29th January 2020 as their date.

 Within 3 days, Charlotte was travelling all across greater Anglia, from North Norfolk, through to Cambridgeshire, Essex and Suffolk with her brownie boxes.
 It was a simple model, people would message her on social media and she’d deliver the brownies the next day to your door, whilst Luke stayed at home baking tray upon tray of brownies.

-Things took off so well that after a couple of months, Charlotte was really struggling to take orders as she was on the road constantly, pulling 20 hour days, whilst Luke was sometimes getting a couple of hours of sleep a night AND looking after 2 very young kids.
+The business took off so well that after a couple of months, Charlotte was really struggling to take orders.
+She was on the road constantly, pulling 20 hour days, whilst Luke was sometimes getting a couple of hours of sleep a night AND looking after 2 very young kids.